All About Parks 3 Step Test »

 This step reduces the number of suspected extraocular muscles from eight to four.
 A right eye hypertropia (or left eye hypotropia) indicates either the weakness of the right eye depressor or the weakness of left eye elevators.

-Depressors of the right eye are right inferior rectus and right superior oblique muscles.
+Depressors of the right eye are the right inferior rectus and right superior oblique muscles.
 Likewise, the left eye elevators are left inferior oblique and left superior rectus.

 Similarly, A left eye hypertropia (or right eye hypotropia) indicates either the weakness of right eye elevators or the weakness of left eye depressors.